Mexican Sopa (Sopa de Fideo) is a classic Mexican soup that is simple to make, but rich in flavor. Grab a big bowl and get cozy.

 Thankfully, a big bowl of Mexican Sopa will warm me right up.

 My friend and I went out to dinner on Sunday night and we stuffed oursleves silly.
 OMG, so good.

 But, besides that, we were such wimps because we didn’t bring coats.
 You would have thought that it was in the teens, not in mid 50’s.
 While we shivered like babies, we turned on the seat warmers in my car, and cranked up the heat.

-In the past a day in the 60’s in the fall meant that Price and I would throw on heavy sweatshirts and open up all the windows in our house to air it out before the window had us really cooped up for the winter.
+Things were so different when we lived in Boston.
+Even a day in the 50’s was no big deal.
+Price and I would throw on heavy sweatshirts and open up all the windows in our house to air it out.
+It felt refreshing because it was our last chance to do it before being cooped up for the winter.
 Oh, it’s funny how quickly things change.

+I am referring to this as Mexican Sopa, because that is what I have always heard it refereed to.
+But it’s a pretty generic term for it.
 Technically, this is Sopa de Fideos since it is made with Fideos, which is just like tiny pieces of angel hair pasta.
-That is a traditional way of making it.
+That is a traditional way of making this soup.
 Using shells is common too, which is then Sopa de Conchas.
-Alphabets, elbows, and stars are also common.
+You can also try it with Alphabets, elbows, and stars are also common.

 - 1 tablespoon extra virgin olive oil or canola oil

 - 1 7 ounces package of Mexican pasta - Fideo, shells, or alphabet shaped